 When faced with foreclosure fraud, you have a few options available to you.
 You can report the fraud to law enforcement and the Federal Trade Commission.
 Doing so will help authorities identify foreclosure fraud and hopefully put a stop to it so that it doesn’t happen to other homeowners going through foreclosure.

 If you have faced a foreclosure scam or want to know more about your rights as a homeowner going through foreclosure, you should contact a foreclosure defense attorney.
-Not only are attorneys liable for the advice they give, they must also meet ethics requirements to maintain their license, overseen by a Bar Association.
+Not only are attorneys liable for the advice they give, but they must also meet ethics requirements to maintain their license, overseen by a Bar Association.
 You can have peace of mind knowing you’re getting advice from an experienced foreclosure attorney and avoid being taken advantage of by scammers.

 Don’t wait until it’s too late.
 Speak with an experienced attorney to see what you can do to avoid or stop foreclosure fraud.